cowboyai/cim-start/vhosts/x86/readme.md

 Why ISO?
 On our initial machine we have nothing running and installing over a network is literally impossible because we aren't plugging into a known network.

-Sure, if you already have a running network, we "could" use that, but then we are susseptible to any problems already on that network.
+Sure, if you already have a running network, we "could" use that, but then we are susceptible to any problems already on that network.

-CIM ois a fresh, new, declarative installation and we didn't declare any existing networks nor can we if we want a clean system.
+CIM is a fresh, new, declarative installation and we didn't declare any existing networks nor can we if we want a clean system.

 We will however, build this using ANY system running Nix.
 Everything else is declared, we just need somewhere to generate a system.
 Currently we use a stock NixOS Live Image to just start the system and generate a declarative ISO.

 ## Flake.nix
-This flake gets a minimal installer from the network, and builds an image that will boot into a live environment, then install iteself.
+This flake gets a minimal installer from the network, and builds an image that will boot into a live environment, then install itself.

 We will create an OS Drive used exclusively for the Hypervisor and virtual images.